-Sex drive boost in men and women from kisspeptin, trials suggest
+Sex drive boosted by hormone kisspeptin in trials

 Peter says the experience of lying in an MRI scanner watching erotic images while his erection was measured for the trial was "surreal".

-He is glad he took part though - "I'm a Dad now.
+He is glad he took part though.
+"I'm a dad now.
 The week I had the dose I conceived my son," he says.

-No one can prove whether that was linked to the hormone or not, but Peter says he feels he "has more of an interest in initiating sex now".
+No-one can prove whether that was linked to the hormone or not, but Peter says he feels he "has more of an interest in initiating sex now".

 Kisspeptin was found to improve activity in key brain regions linked to sexual desire in both men and women.